nametsy/SmilesGEN/README.md

 - trainer.py

 - utils.py
-- We collected the drug-treated and baseline (untreated) expression profiles from the L1000 datase.
+- We collected the drug-treated and baseline (untreated) expression profiles from the L1000 datase.You can use main.py to generate Drug-like molecules.
 ## Experimental Reproduction

   - **Train**: